 Where Trevelyan’s arranges the picking contractor, the cost of picking is the grower’s responsibility and will be invoiced by Trevelyan’s to the grower (see chart 1).

-A gate fee may be invoiced to the grower depending on orchard location, size of maturity area picked and the need to return to complete the harvest.
-To move machinery within the area from Matapihi to Otamarakau, the recommended fee is $150.00.
-Outside this area a gate fee may need to be negotiated with the harvest contractor.
+To move machinery within the area from Matapihi to Otamarakau, the recommended fee is a minimum of $150.00, or $30.00 per machinery unit.
+Outside this area a gate fee may be negotiated with Trevelyan’s.

 Green and Gold Picking Bonus

 The picking bonus for all varieties has been determined by Trevelyan Growers Ltd. This will be detailed in the 2021 Trevelyan Growers Ltd Agreement.
 The bonus is paid on achieving field audit criteria.
 Hayward bonus is $3.00/bin.
 G3 and G14 bonus is $4.00/bin.